BrianSlaby/13a-dmg-tracker/README.md

 https://www.13thagesrd.com/

 This project is currently a work in progress.
 Baseline functionality is complete, though more features are likely to be added in the future.
-All monsters from the core rulebook are included.
-Addition of monsters from the Bestiary is in progress.
+All monsters from the core rulebook and bestiary are included.
+Addition of monsters from 13 true ways is in progress.